dvinubius/bootcamp-api/README.md

 # Improvements to this project

-These changes are functional improvements to the tutorial version.
+These changes are functional improvements to the tutorial version

 ## naming